Visual117/hyperliquid-node-backup-scripts/README.md

 - **Cleanup** of raw replica data, so you never re-compress already archived blocks.
 - **Master cron script** to orchestrate everything in the correct order and avoid overlap.

-  Developed by Visual117 for managing and scaling Hyperliquid node infrastructure.

 ---

 ## 🚀 Usage Overview